Log into your owner portal by clicking the button below 🙂E&F Client Portal

 Preventative maintenance and improvements

-We will try to report on recommended preventative maintenance before the need arises for rectification maintenance.
+I will try to report on recommended preventative maintenance before the need arises for rectification maintenance.

-We will also report to you between tenancies on any recommended improvements to maintain a good standard of living to your tenants or to increase the value of your property.
+I will also report to you between tenancies on any recommended improvements to maintain a good standard of living to your tenants or to increase the value of your property.